 Over 18 years, we have presented more than 600 free performances for nearly a quarter-million New Yorkers.
 We produce both outdoors in Central Park, Prospect Park, The Battery, Governors Island, Rockefeller Park (Battery Park City), Carl Schurz Park, and Brooklyn Bridge Park and indoors in Brookfield Place, One Liberty Plaza, One New York Plaza—and more.

 By removing plays from traditional performing venues and adapting them for public spaces, we reach a broad demographic of our urban community.
-We have emerged as an invaluable addition to New York City's theatrical landscape and important artistic and educational resource to our community.
+We have emerged as an invaluable addition to New York City's theatrical landscape and an important artistic and educational resource to our community.

 New York Classical Theatre also plays an important role in revitalizing neighborhoods through our productions.
 In 2006, we presented Schiller's Mary Stuart, in Castle Clinton, the first play to be performed there in 100 years, and our production of Shakespeare’s The Tempest (2013) re-opened Castle Clinton after the flooding of Hurricane Sandy.

 To date, we have staged 40 all-free productions by classical playwrights including William Shakespeare, Molière, Anton Chekhov, Aphra Behn, George Bernard Shaw, Richard Brinsley Sheridan, George Farquhar, Friedrich Schiller, Pierre de Marivaux, and Alfred Jarry.